-- 1. The parties stipulated to the following facts: - A. Venue is proper in the (City) Field Office of the Texas Department of Insurance, Division of Workers' Compensation. - B. On , Claimant was the employee of (Self-Insured), Employer. - C. On , Claimant sustained a compensable injury. - 2.
-Carrier delivered to Claimant a single document stating the true corporate name of Carrier, and the name and street address of Carrier's registered agent, which document was admitted into evidence as Hearing Officer's Exhibit Number 2. - 3.
-The IRO determined that the requested services were not reasonable and necessary health care services for the compensable injury of . - 4.
-Claimant failed to present evidence based medical evidence contrary to the IRO decision. - 5.
-Chronic pain management program five days a week for two weeks is not health care reasonably required for the compensable injury of .
+- 1. The parties stipulated to the following facts: - A. Venue is proper in the (City) Field Office of the Texas Department of Insurance, Division of Workers' Compensation. - B. On (Date of Injury), Claimant was the employee of (Employer), Employer. - C. On (Date of Injury), Employer had workers' compensation insurance with Liberty Mutual Fire Insurance Company, Carrier. - D. Claimant sustained a compensable lumbar injury on (Date of Injury). - E. The Independent Review Organization (IRO) determined that Claimant is not entitled to 10 sessions of a chronic pain management program for the low back over a two week period for the compensable injury of (Date of Injury). - 2.
+Carrier delivered to Petitioner a single document stating the true corporate name of Carrier, and the name and street address of Carrier's registered agent, which document was admitted into evidence as Hearing Officer's Exhibit Number 2A. - 3.
+Carrier delivered to Claimant a single document stating the true corporate name of Carrier, and the name and street address of Carrier's registered agent, which document was admitted into evidence as Hearing Officer's Exhibit Number 2B. - 4.
+The preponderance of the evidence-based medical evidence is not contrary to the determination of the Independent Review Organization.

+5. The requested 10 sessions of a chronic pain management program for the low back over a two week period is not health care reasonably required for Claimant's compensable injury of (Date of Injury).